Archive inactive projects

 Schedule notifications for projects archiving

-To stop receiving these notifications, turn off Enable archiving recommendations and all related notifications in your settings.
+To stop receiving these notifications, turn off Enable weekly archiving recommendations in your settings.
 This only controls notifications, it doesn't affect automated project scans or dashboard access.
 Notification preferences are set individually for each admin.

 Change the notification schedule